A brief history of Alpine food

 The rich cuisine offered in the French Alps originates from a time when mountain villages were isolated for months during long, snowy winters.
 Villagers survived on the Alpine food they could produce themselves and what preserved well throughout the season.
 Since then, the recipes have been shared down the generations and are still served in homes and restaurants today!

 Savoury courses tend to feature locally-made cheeses and a selection of meats, whilst the variety of pastries are popular choices for dessert.
 After a long day of skiing it’s a relief to find plenty of local specialities suitable for indulgence...Alpine food really is superb for fuelling a ski holiday!

 Raclette cheese is a semi-firm, salted cheese made with cow's milk.
 It has a very distinctive pleasant, aromatic smell with a creamy texture, similar to Gruyere cheeses.

-In France the raclette is usually served/created at the table using a warm grill an individual grill plates so that each person can warm the cheese to their liking (it's served differently in Switzerland!).
+In France, the raclette is usually served/created at the table using a warm grill and individual grill plates so that each person can warm the cheese to their liking (it's served differently in Switzerland!).
 Once it’s brown on the top, you can take it off and serve!
-It is usually accompanied with small potatoes, gherkins, pickled onions and dried meats.
+It is usually accompanied by small potatoes, gherkins, pickled onions and dried meats.

 This simple gratin recipe combines potatoes, reblochon (a typical Savoyard cheese), bacon lardons, cream, white wine and onions.
 It may sound basic but don’t knock it until you’ve tried it!

 3. Fondue Savoyarde

 The fondue is generally a selection of local cheeses (depending on everyone’s taste) mixed with flour to thicken, garlic and a ‘glug’ of alcohol (white wine generally).
 Traditionally served in a sturdy pot with crusty bread to dip.

 4. Crozets (or Croziflette)

 These little pasta shells, originally from the Tarentaise Valley, are made with white flour or buckwheat and are used in many different recipes.
 One of the well-known delicacies is the croziflette (tartiflette with crozets instead of potatoes).

 5. Le Farçon